SU_A_18

 [i] 2015?

-[r] Yes, end of 2015.
+[r] Yes, at the end of 2015.

-[i] End of 2015.
+[i] at the end of 2015.

 [r] Yes.

-[i] Was it almost winter?
+[i] was it almost winter?

-[r] Yes, it was a bit of a winter.
-The agent said: You should throw away your backpack.
-And everyone threw it, and that was super hard for me.
-I had to cry again, I had to ask the agent again “No, please, I have something in my backpack.”
-I had my passport, I had my ID card, I had almost everything.
-I also had my secondary school diploma with me.
+[r] Yes, it was a little winter.
+The agent has said: you have to throw your backpack away.
+And everyone has thrown, And that was super difficult for me.
+I also had to cry again I had to ask again from the agent no, please, I have something in my backpack. ” I had passport, I had Id card, I had almost everything.
+I also had my secondary diploma.
 Still a copy.
-But still they threw away my backpack.
-And there I thought: Oh, my heart is no longer with me, but my heart is in my backpack.
-My thoughts, my memories, all stay with the backpack.
+But they still thrown my backpack away.
+And there I thought: oh, my heart is no longer with me, But my heart is in my backpack.
+My thoughts, my memories, All stay in the backpack.
 And I had to look at my backpack for so long.
-It was just in the sea.
-Here, there.
+He was just in the sea.
+To here, there.
 Oh shit – sorry!
-Every second of our journey was hard.
-But the hardest part, when they threw away my backpack.
-And then they hit my brother.
+That was, every second of our trip was difficult.
+But the most difficult, When they thrown my backpack.
+And when they hit my brother.
 I can never forget that.
-The people of Iran, in Baluchistan.
-We arrived in Greece, we walked from the airport to the port.
-Where the big boat arrives.
-Where the people from the airport take the boat to the capital of Greece.
+The people of Iran, in Balochistan.
+So, we arrived in Greece, we have been on foot from Airland [airport] to [port].
+Where the big boat comes.
+Where people, they take the people from Airland to the capital of Greece.
 So we took the boat, a big boat.
 More than 3000 people, they were in the boat.
-A boat with five floors.
+A five -storey boat.
 A chic boat.
 We came to Greece.
-Arrived with a policeman.
-Then we had an agent.
-They took us to Macedonia, to Croatia, to Serbia, to Austria, to Germany and to Belgium.
-Then we were in Brussels.
-That was 20 October, …
+Arrived with a agent .
+Then we had agent .
+They took us to Macedonia, To Croatia, to Serbia [Serbia], to Austria, to Germany [Germany] and to Belgium.
+When we were in Brussels.
+That was October 20, …

-[r] Yes, when we arrived in Brussels.
+[r] Yes, when we arrived at Brussels.

-[i] 20 October 2015?
+[i] October 20, 2015?

 [i] Asylum procedure.